Families caught in crossfire in eastern Ukraine

 "A month ago there were about 4,000 children still in the city," she said.
 "Now, of course, no statistics are available."

-Her center was formally shut down last month, when the city authorities ran out of money, but Oleynik still tries to help evacuate people who want to leave.
+Her centre was formally shut down last month, when the city authorities ran out of money, but Oleynik still tries to help evacuate people who want to leave.

 According to the United Nations refugee agency, about 110,000 Ukrainians have left their homes in the east and fled to Russia and 54,000 have been displaced within the country.
 Most of them stay with relatives or friends.